andy1197/sjsucsguide/guide.md

 | CS 47 | Introduction to Computer Systems |       |
 |<img width=150/>| <img width=300/>| <img width=1000/> |

-The lower division requirements are the only CS courses you can transfer from Community Colleges.
+> :warning: **Note**: The lower division requirements are the only CS courses you can transfer from Community Colleges.
 You’ll easily find CC courses that cover all three of the courses listed above, but not for anything below.
-See the Community College section for more details.
+See the [Community College](#communitycollege) section for more details.

 #### Upper Division Requirements
 | Code    | Course            | Notes |